MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/voice-case-study-phone-system.md

 - Move the users that are located in a region where PSTN calling plans is available to Phone System with Calling Plans.

-- Move the users that are not located in a region where PSTN calling plans is available to Phone System with Direct Routing
+- Move the users that are not located in a region where PSTN calling plans is available to Phone System with Direct Routing.

 ## Site Type C: Combination of Skype for Business Enterprise Voice and traditional legacy telephony systems